 The only reason people make investments is to get returns.

 Most people think that they know how to calculate actual returns.
 But many don’t use the right method to calculate returns.
-Using the wrong method to calculate returns can give incorrect picture of your investments.
+Using the wrong method to calculate returns can give an incorrect picture of your investments.

 For example, a person tells you that his investments of Rs 25 lacs in stocks are now worth Rs 75 lac.
 He is very happy to have tripled his original investment.
 But when he tells you that this increase has taken place in 15 years, will you still consider it to be a good investment?